 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
 Below, we reveal how Kia has performed - the feedback from current Kia owners means we have reliability data for new cars aged up to three years old, and also used cars aged between three and eight years old.

 |Ratings and reviews|

-Kia often has good deals on offer, including keen rates on PCPs and leasing packages.
+Kia often has good deals on offer, including keen rates on personal contract purchases and leasing packages.

 Kia’s forte is practical, well-equipped family cars that tick the mainstream boxes that many buyers are looking for.
-In this category come the Picanto city car, small car and Cee’d medium hatchback and estate (the latter known as the , short for sportswagon).
+If you're after a small to medium car, consider the or the Ceed medium hatchback and estate (the latter known as the , short for sportswagon).